ughurh/prog-langs-list/README.md

 &nbsp;

-This list is incomplete because I wanted it to be.
+#### This list is incomplete because I wanted it to be.
 I wanted it to be concise and helpful.
 Programming languages that I have been added here are either popular, or have influences on other languages, or just you might heard/hear of it sometime.

 ---
 &nbsp;

 Machine Language
 - 0s and 1s

-One Step Above Machine Codes
+Lowest Level
 - Assembly Language

 Compiled